 The panels are used to build a content structure for each page.
 As each panel display and return different data it is important to connect the use case to the desired result.
-Incorrectly used or configured panels may render a desired result on the site, but the behaviour data sent back to Apptus eSales could be invalid for the panel behaviour algorithms.
+Incorrectly used or configured panels may render a desired result on the site, but the behavior data sent back to Apptus eSales could be invalid for the panel behavior algorithms.

 The data sent back to Apptus eSales are called notifications.
 These notifications track visitor interaction with panels and content, and are used to help Apptus eSales improve recommendations, personalisation, search results, and more.